 Fifth Season Gardening Company began in 2000 with the opening of Asheville Agricultural Systems in Asheville, NC, followed by stores in Durham, NC in 2002 and Greensboro, NC in 2004, both under the Carolina Hydrogardens name.
 In 2006, we merged our locations under a single name, and Fifth Season Gardening Company was born.
 Thanks to our loyal customers, we continued to grow, buying Garden Waves of Raleigh in 2007 and opening our fifth location in Charlottesville, VA in 2009.
 We also kept expanding our product offerings to better serve our community.
 In 2008, in addition to our traditional offerings of hydroponic and organic gardening supplies, we began carrying beer and wine making products.
-Since then, we have added supplies for cheese making, vinegar making, canning, fermentation, and a host of other areas collectively known as Urban D.I.Y.
+Since then, we have added a variety of products for the home and garden, including an extensive collection of houseplants and supplies and items for urban homesteading.

 Despite our multiple locations, we are a small family business and we pride ourselves on our history of excellent customer service and commitment to the varied needs of indoor gardeners, organic growers, and do-it-yourself folks of all kinds.

 Ever since our humble beginnings, we have grown and learned from our successes and mistakes.
 Our diverse clientele includes hydroponic hobbyists, commercial and home brewers, organic farmers, orchid growers, agriculture professionals, three universities, and even gardeners who set state fair records for pumpkins and watermelons!